 U of T St. George

 Undergraduate students live in one of the seven college residences or in Chestnut Residence.
 Graduate students and second-entry professional faculty students live in Graduate House.
-Both undergraduate and graduate students live in Student Family Housing.
+Both undergraduate and graduate students live in University Family Housing.

 The individual residence offices are well suited to support residence-specific inquiries about residence offers and accommodation styles, as well as questions from their current residents.

 See our Residence Comparison Chart (PDF) and the detailed residence descriptions for St. George campus (PDF) for information on eligibility, costs, locations, move-in dates, features, accessibility and contacts all in one place!